 As we’ve now all seen, it turns out that when you give a human being a portal to another world that they can change at will, they can become fairly addicted to it.
 People used to have to practice meditation, pray, volunteer, or take an unpredictable psychedelic drug just to lose their pesky selves.
 Now we can forget all our real-life baggage and “check out” from uncomfortable situations at a moment’s notice with an escape hatch in our pocket.
 Research confirms what psychologists speculated: it’s this escapism that makes screen-based content addictive.

-Studies show that the escapist or transportative effect simultaneously makes almost everything on screens “fun” rather than “utilitarian” and also puts us at much greater risk for both Internet addiction and gaming addiction.
+Studies show that the escapism effect simultaneously makes almost everything on screens (including social media) far more enjoyable but also puts us at much greater risk for both Internet addiction and gaming addiction.
 Brain scans of Internet addicts and video game addicts show the same dopamine receptor changes, which seemed to surprise even researchers.
-A psychiatrist in California who specializes in screen disorders also believes that screens themselves are addictive, and in 2012 proposed a new diagnosis called “Electronic Screen Syndrome”.
-Parents who enact “screen fasts” or “digital detoxes” often find their very young children going through screen withdrawal behavior, even though we know kids at their ages understand next to nothing about what they see on screens.
+A psychiatrist in California who specializes in screen disorders also believes that screens themselves are problematic, and in 2012 proposed a new diagnosis called “Electronic Screen Syndrome” with a suggestion for parents to take all screens from their children for a few weeks.
+Parents who enact these “screen fasts” or “digital detoxes” often find their very young children going through screen withdrawal behavior, even though we know kids at their ages understand little about what they see on screens.

 Our addictions to technology are legitimate, but if we fail to acknowledge hardware’s influence in them we’ll be playing an indefinite cat-and-mouse game with software.
 Our current software solutions are well-intentioned but akin to an alcoholic putting a lock on their liquor cabinet that they know the combination to.
 Withdrawal–incessant cravings to do anything on a screen–is a necessary part of recovering from any addiction, so if we try to address our screen time without ever experiencing withdrawal we’re probably just coping.
-Children often only exhibit withdrawal symptoms when all screens are taken away from them.
-Personally, I never experienced withdrawal until I switched to alternative screens exclusively with the intention of never going back.
+Children often only exhibit withdrawal symptoms when all screens are taken away from them; personally, I never experienced it myself until I switched to alternative screens with the intention of never going back.

-Our concerned questions about screens and how they affect us and our children are understandable, but in my opinion usually miss a much bigger picture.
+Our questions about screens and how they affect us or our children are understandable, but in my opinion they usually miss a much bigger picture.
 We tend to ask, for example:

 “How does TV or an iPad affect my child’s brain?”